Hudson Kennaugh: South African Superbike championship

-Britain and Beyond
+Britain and beyond

 Kennaugh did one-off races in the GSX-R Cup in both 2003 and 2004, and contested the championship full-time in 2005, winning the title.
 He also made two World Supersport Championship starts at the end of 2005, with the Moto – 1 team.

 Kennaugh moved to England in 2006 and contested that year's British Superstock Championship for the Raceways team.
 He started 2007 in Superstocks, but also contested several rounds of the British Superbike Championship on a Virgin Yamaha, without much success.
 For 2008 he mounted a challenge for the British Supersport Championship, taking on Australian Glen Richards' Triumph, taking a dominant win at Mallory Park and three poles.
 He ultimately finished second to Richards in the standings, despite a further win at Silverstone.
 Kennaugh was also a wildcard entry in the 2008 World Supersport rounds at Brands Hatch and Donington Park, finishing 10th and 5th.

 In 2009, Kennaugh joined the Linxcel-Seton Tuning Team, again in Supersport on a Yamaha.
 He recorded two pole positions but his best race result was a pair of fourth places.
 On 14 August Kennaugh announced on his website that he and the Linxcel-Seton Tuning Team had gone their separate ways.
 He joined Gearlink Kawasaki to replace the injured Chris Martin, but results did not improve.

-In 2010 finished second in the British Superbike Evo class starting on a Kawasaki Ninja ZX-10R and after the team folded moved to the split lath Aprilia RSV4 recording multiple wins before losing the championship by one point.
+In 2010 finished second in the British Superbike Evo class starting on a Kawasaki Ninja ZX-10R and after the team folded moved to the split lath Aprilia RSV4 recording multiple wins before losing the championship by three points.
 Went on to compete in the 2011 British Superbike Championship with a few point scoring rides.